* Weaker yen underpinned shares in September

 Upbeat economic data early on Friday underpinned sentiment and kept losses in check.

 Japan’s core inflation picked up in August, though it remained well below the central bnak’s target.
 Industrial output rose more than expected and demand for labour remained at its strongest in over 40 years in a further sign of solid momentum in the world’s third-largest economy.

 A weaker yen also gave Japanese stocks a tailwind in September.
 The dollar gained 2.5 percent against the yen in the month.

-Investors were wary of political developments ahead of a snap lower house election called by Japanese Prime Minister Shinzo Abe, who was apparently calculating that it would consolidate another term for his Liberal Democratic Party-led coalition even if it reduced its lower house dominance to a simple majority.
+Investors were wary of political developments ahead of a snap lower house election called by Japanese Prime Minister Shinzo Abe, who expects to consolidate another term for his Liberal Democratic Party-led coalition even if it reduced its lower house dominance to a simple majority.

 But a fledgling party led by popular Tokyo governor Yuriko Koike was gaining momentum ahead of the Oct.
 22 election, as the biggest opposition Democratic Party said on Thursday that it would step aside to let its candidates run under her conservative, reformist banner.

-Genki Sushi Co jumped 5.8 percent.
-The owner of the restaurant chain will buy a one-third stake in bigger rival Sushiro Global Holdings Ltd from private equity firm Permira, a person with direct knowledge of the deal said.
-Sushiro shares rose 4.6 percent.
+Genki Sushi Co jumped 4.0 percent.
+The owner of the sushi restaurant chain will buy a one-third stake in bigger rival Sushiro Global Holdings Ltd from private equity firm Permira, a person with direct knowledge of the deal said.
+Sushiro shares rose 4.0 percent.

 Toshiba Corp’s shares gained 2.9 percent, after it said on Thursday that it had signed an $18 billion deal to sell its chip unit to a consortium led by Bain Capital LP, overcoming a key hurdle as it scrambles for funds to stave off a potential delisting.